 Here’s an oldie but a goodie recipe, a pot roast with a Bloody Mary sauce.
 Of course, you’re not going to get tipsy and it’s perfectly fine for children!
-If there’s any concern about the alcohol, substitute white or white wine vinegar.
+If there’s any concern about the alcohol, substitute white or white wine vinegar for the Vodka.

 If you’re looking for something a bit different, and if you’re like me and love anything with Balsamic vinegar, here’s a super easy pot roast for you.
 You don’t even need to brown this & I love skipping that messy step. 🙂 Do plan ahead for a long marinade, though.

 This Beef & Guinness Stew is a wondrous thing – a rich, heady stew that rides the fine line between the richness of the gravy and slight bitterness of the Guinness; a stew that balances so closely neither sweet or bitter is detected; instead all melds into one glorious and delicious concoction.
 Even better, it’s topped off with puff pastry!
 (If you want to, and I know you do!
 Or maybe that’s just me?)
 Let’s just say if you do, you’ll look like a genius when you bring this to the table!

 Pot Roast done perfectly tender, silky, a rich gravy.
 Is there anything better?
 Here’s one that’s full of flavor, a play off of the Flemish Stew with beer, Beouf Carbonnade.
 If that sounds too fancy, just call it Beer Braised Pot Roast.
 Does a roast with any other name still smell as good?
 Oh, that’s Rose?
 Silly me…